vamiceDev/reddit_stash_download/Readme.md

 # APIS

+## Stash
+If you have a username/password enabled, go to Settings >  Security > API Key > Generate API Key and copy it into your .env file.

 ## Reddit
 Create a new app at https://www.reddit.com/prefs/apps/ Specify that it is a Script.
 The redirect URI can be anything, including localhost, it won't be used.